wild fermented bread

 Notes

-* To know when the bulk fermentation has happened, you'll have to take into account if the dough has almost doubled in size (it doesn't have to double like traditional yeasted bread).
+* To know when the bulk fermentation has happened, you’ll have to take into account if the dough has almost doubled in size (it doesn’t have to double like traditional yeasted bread).
 Are there bubbles forming?
 Is it somewhat domed-shaped?
-Do a poke test - Some will say a floured finger works, but this is a very wet dough and a damp finger works best for me.
+Do a poke test – Some will say a floured finger works, but this is a very wet dough and a damp finger works best for me.
 Dampen your finger and lightly press it into the surface.
 Did the fingerprint make an indent and slowly come back to shape?
-It's ready.
+It’s ready.
 If the dough resists the push, it might need a little more time.
 Let it rest longer.
-Anything else, even if it's risen quite a bit, bake it.
+Anything else, even if it’s risen quite a bit and has over-fermented, bake it.

 **To prevent burning the bottom of your bread consider adding a piece of foil to the rack below the Dutch oven to act as a heat buffer.
+I add the foil after the Dutch oven has heated for an hour and I’m ready to bake.
+I don’t add it before that time as I want the Dutch oven to be as hot as possible before baking.

 This is a flexible recipe, it allows for an increase in water weight too, if you think your recipe can handle that.